 - You may add a bit of yellow on the right side for the warmth of the reflected light.

 the colors get darker to help ground the painting.

 - Use a smaller brush for the tighter areas.

 - Add some violet in the background because the flowers are violet.

 - It is good to repeat colors throughout the painting to

 - Add a bit of yellow in places, to co-ordinate with the leaves.

 painting the flowers

-I am painting the flowers first before the butterflies.
-The butterfly bodies and legs go down over the flowers.
+We paint the flowers before the butterflies because the butterfly bodies and legs go over the flowers.

 paint the petals